kwickramasekara/youtube-offline/README.md

 - **Automatic Playlist Sync**: Periodically checks playlists for new videos to download and deletes removed videos
 - **Highest Quality Downloads**: Downloads best available quality using yt-dlp
 - **Mediaserver Compatible Format**: Automatically converts videos to MP4 (H.264/AAC) for universal compatibility and direct play
-- **Chapter Support**: Embeds YouTube chapter markers into downloaded videos for Plex and Infuse
+- **Chapter Support**: Embeds YouTube chapter markers into downloaded videos for media players
 - **SponsorBlock Integration**: Automatically removes sponsor segments, interaction reminders, and self-promotion from videos
 - **Metadata Embedding**: Includes video title, description, and other metadata in the downloaded files
 - **Organized Storage**: Each video is saved in its own folder with video file and thumbnail